 Are the cushion covers machine washable?

-Many covers are removable, and Homebody’s linen and pet-friendly performance fabrics are designed for machine washing.
-Velvet typically requires spot cleaning or dry cleaning.
+Many covers are removable, and the linen and pet-friendly performance fabrics are the easiest options for washing.
+Velvet typically needs more careful spot cleaning or dry cleaning.

 Is Homebody sofa pet-friendly?